teddyterminal/a-state-divided/README.md

 ## Personal Commentary on the Project

 This was a *tough* dataset.
 It is extremely unforgiving, since most of the data is new, uncleaned, and therefore prone to errors.
 A single mistake in a 10000-node plot destroys the entire file.
 There were multiple states that I would have loved to use in this study; Texas, North Carolina and Ohio come to mind.
 However, a few precincts were off left in their shapefiles.

-This project was also particularly difficult since I had less to say to her after she died, and very little team to hold on to.
+It was not my original intention to be alone for the final project, but just made it significantly harder.
+My advice for future students of this class is categorically to avoid doing this project alone.